 - Includes \$350,000 in 2024-25 and ongoing, \$290,000 of which is General Fund to modernize various online functionalities and improve privacy and cybersecurity.
 This include implementing Two Factor Authentication and implementing a security incident and event management system. - Appropriates \$433,000 in 2024-25 and ongoing in reimbursement authority for 2 positions to address staffing issues in the Psychological Screening Program, which conducts preemployment psychological assessments for law enforcement candidates for state agencies. - Adopts placeholder trailer bill language that would revise various statutory provisions to accommodate the implementation of a uniform payroll cycle that is not monthly. - Existing law requires, until June 31, 2025, that an exclusive representative be entitled to schedule an in-person meeting at the worksite during employment hours, if a public employer has not conducted an in-person new employee orientation within 30 days, as specified, amongst other provisions.
-Adopts trailer bill language that would extend the sunset date until June 30, 2027.
+Adopts placeholder trailer bill that would eliminate the sunset date.